 4. Factory Keeps All Information in Secret If Product Has Patent or Copyright Issue

 It’s universally acknowledged that China is producing all kinds of copycat products and exporting every corner of the world.
 Once there’s a hot-selling product in the market, maybe electronics or even a toothbrush, Chinese factories will start to copy it and sell cheap price.
-The interesting thing is, in a lot circumstance, importers don’t know the product is a copycat.
+The interesting thing is, in a lot circumstances, importers don’t know the product is a copycat.

 This circumstance often occurs in lots of electronic products manufactured in Shenzhen.
 For instance, an automobile recorder we sourced for one European customer.
 I chose the best price among more than 20 suppliers, but he told me that the products were produced by his friend and entrust him to sell.
 He also claimed that he won’t take any customers to visit the producing workshop as it needs to be kept as secrecy.